-"So tell me, Mr. Jameson," said the news anchor, "why the vendetta against Spider-Man in particular?
-Why not one of New York's other superheroes?"
+"So tell me, Mr. Jameson," said the news anchor, "why the vendetta against Spider-Man in particular?"

 "The answer's simple, Trilby," said Jameson, looking quite pleased with himself.
-"The Wall-Crawler is the only big-name hero who wears a mask.
+"The Wall-Crawler wears a mask.
 What's he got to hide, huh?
 The people don't need to worship some vigilante who doesn't answer to anyone but himself.
 What New York needs is a higher caliber of hero.
 Someone selfless and brave.
 Someone like – picking at total random here – Colonel Jupiter.
 Now there was a superhero!"
 He glared into the camera, as if he was staring at Peter himself, and added, "At least until Spider-Man ruined him."

-"That's it!"
+"That's it."
 Peter grabbed the remote and smashed the power button.
-"You're welcome for saving your son from alien spores, you-" He proceeded to use a word the Comics Code wouldn't have approved of.
+"You're welcome for saving your son from alien spores, you-" He proceeded to use a word the Comics Code wouldn't have approved.